-All mortgage investments held at December 31, 2021 are classified as Medium-low risk.
+All mortgage investments held at March 31, 2022 are classified as Medium-low risk.

-The weighted average interest rate of the mortgage loans portfolio during the year is 11.45% (2020-11.22%).
-The mortgage loans outstanding as of December 31, 2021, bear interest at the weighted average rate of 10.01% (2020- 11.22%).
+The mortgage loans outstanding as of March 31, 2022, bear interest at the weighted average rate of 10.744% (2021 - 11.21%).

 5. Management fees

 The Manager is responsible for day-to-day operations including administration of the Company's mortgage portfolio.
 Pursuant to the management agreement, the Manager is entitled to 1% per annum of the gross mortgage investments of the Company, calculated and paid monthly in arrears.